Home » Running Muscles for Speed » Quadriceps Muscles For Running Speed: Power, Stability, And Control

 Because speed is not just force produced—

-⚡ it is force directed.
+⚡ it is force directed efficiently through the stride.

 And that may be where the quadriceps become far more interesting.